duongvinh/HLFSR-ASR/README.md

 # Light Field Super-Resolution Network Using Joint Spatio-Angular and Epipolar Information
-This repository contains official pytorch implementation of "Light Field Super-Resolution Network Using Joint Spatio-Angular and Epipolar Information" submitted in IEEE Transactions on Computational Imaging 2022, by Vinh Van Duong, Thuc Nguyen Huu, Jonghoon Yim, and Byeungwoo Jeon.
+This repository contains official pytorch implementation of "Light Field Super-Resolution Network Using Joint Spatio-Angular and Epipolar Information" accepted in IEEE Transactions on Computational Imaging 2022, by Vinh Van Duong, Thuc Nguyen Huu, Jonghoon Yim, and Byeungwoo Jeon.

 ## Results
 We share pre-trained models of our HLFSR-ASR-C32 and HLFSR-ASR-C64, which are avaliable at https://drive.google.com/drive/u/2/folders/10mILrWAUx3XMfgLostJCI3rG-eYTJRJs